IBMStreams/streamsx.health/samples/HealthcareJupyterDemo/README.md

       st startinstance
       ```

-  4. Extract HealthcareJupyterDemo.tar.gz in the home directory.
-Change directory to *HealthcareJupyterDemo*
+  5. In the home directory, clone the git repository, navigate to *streamsx.health/samples/HealthcareJupyterDemo* and run `ant` to build the demo for your platform (< 5 minutes):

       ```
-      tar -xvf HealthcareJupyterDemo.tar.gz
-      cd HealthcareJupyterDemo
-      ```

-  5. Navigate to `/home/streamsadmin/HealthcareJupyterDemo` and run `ant` to build the demo for your platform (~5 minutes):

-      ```
+      git clone <repo>
-      cd /home/streamsadmin/HealthcareJupyterDemo
+      cd /home/streamsadmin/streamsx.health/samples/HealthcareJupyterDemo
       ant
       ```

-  6. Start the Jupyter notebook from /home/streamsadmin/HealthcareJupyterDemo:
+  6. Start the Jupyter notebook from *streamsx.ecgdemo/samples/HealthcareJupyterDemo*:

       ```
       ./start.sh
       ```

-  7. In the web browser, open the *notebooks/MultiGraphViz.pynb* notebook
+  7. In the web browser, open the *notebooks/HealthcareDemo.pynb* notebook

   8. Run each cell individually.
 The following graphs should be displayed and updating in real-time.